engineyard/ey-docs/pages/database-mysql-upgrade.md

 		mysqldump -u _user_ -p_password_ -h _hostname_ _dbname_ > dumpfile.sql
 		gzip -v dumpfile.sql

 	**Note:** _dbname_ is the name of the database used by your application. _hostname_ is the name of the server or instance hosting your MySQL 5.0.x database.
-For more information, see [[Find your generated MySQL password and connect to your DB|find-your-generated-mysql-password-and-connect-to-your-db]].
+For more information, see [[Find your generated MySQL password and connect to your DB|database-password]].

 	For example,